Boxing Day = The day (26 December) following Christmas Day, and celebrated as a bank

 Most nouns are countable (=you can count them).
 They have a plural form.

-For example: 1 apple, 2 apples
+For example: 1 apple, 2 apple

 Uncountables

 Some nouns are uncountable (=you can not count them).
-They have NO plural form and are
+They have NO plural form and are always used singular.

 For example: salad, milk, bread, tea, jam, cheese, ham, salami...